FerdinandoGeografo/hangman-game/README.md

 ### What I learned

-During this Frontend Mentor challenge called Hangman Game, I had the opportunity to delve into the new features introducted by the Angular framework with release of version 18.
+During this Frontend Mentor challenge called Hangman Game, I had the opportunity to delve into the new features introduced by the Angular framework with release of version 18.
 This project allowed me to explore and apply advanced tools from the Angular ecosystem that I had never used before, significantly enhancing the UX of the application.

 - [Angular Animations](https://angular.dev/guide/animations) : I integrated this package that allows adding animations and transitions based on particular application states.
 This feature gave a dynamic and interactive touch to the Hangman game, enhancing the UX, examples of the usage in the app are: